Dr. Tanya Berry, Faculty of Physical Education and Recreation, University of Alberta and Tier II Canada Research Chair in Physical Activity Promotion

 Research shows that automatic responses (“gut reactions”) to physical activity information are often very different than what people report on surveys after they have had a chance to think about the message.
 The emotional nature of automatic responses can influence decisions to be active that are quite different from more reasoned and thoughtful responses.

-This presentation will give an overview of how messages about physical activity might have an influence at both automatic and reasoned levels, and what effective messages might look like.
+This presentation gave an overview of how messages about physical activity might have an influence at both automatic and reasoned levels, and what effective messages might look like.

 Tanya Berry, PhD, is a Professor in the Faculty of Physical Education and Recreation at the University of Alberta and Tier II Canada Research Chair in Physical Activity Promotion with the Canadian Institutes of Health Research (CHIR).